Learning Examples | Foundations | Hacking | Links

 This will stop your Esplora from controlling your cursor while you upload a sketch that doesn't take control of the mouse.

-Connect the Esplora to your computer with a USB cable and open the Arduino's Serial Monitor. (:divend:)
+Only your Arduino Esplora is needed for this example.
+Connect the Esplora to your computer with a USB cable and open the Arduino's Serial Monitor.

 To send data to your computer, you need to open a serial connection.
 Use Serial.begin() to open a serial port at 9600 baud on the Esplora.